enormandeau/github_tutorial/README.md

 - Installation (Linux, Mac, Windows)
 - Graphical Interface vs Command Line
   - We will use the command line to understand the process
-  - This will be more difficult on Windows
+  - This may be more difficult on Windows
   - You can use a Graphical Interface in the future
 - Setup